modyo/modyo-docs/docs/brand/illustrations.md

 ## Hero

-They are illustrations that tell stories and complex concepts, which are generally represented with metaphors or fantastic and unreal situations.
+These are illustrations that tell stories and complex concepts, which are generally represented with metaphors or fantastic and unreal situations.
 Sometimes these can be literal but they will always be linked to ideas with some complexity, more details and elements.

 <table>
 <tr>